• THE GEORGETOWN FOOTBALL HISTORY PROJECT

 If there were ten referees, it is likely that a large number of the College participated in the sport.
 Ten was a sizable number of any kind at this time; Georgetown graduated just seven students in 1875, and the entire preparatory and collegiate population numbered just 196 that year.

-The College Journal reported the contests as follows:
+The College Journal reported the contests that season as follows:

 "The first game of football between the Junior and Senior classes took place November 18.
 Victory perched on the banners of the Seniors.
 Despite the odds against them the Juniors fought or, rather, kicked nobly.
 Timmins captained the Seniors; Condon the Juniors.